 If you love carnivorous plants like venus fly traps, you will love the cephalotus.
 It is a rare beauty.
 The cephalotus follicularis is native to only one place in the whole world, in the south west corner of Western Australia near Albany.
+Hence, the common name for this carnivorous plant is Albany Pitcher plant.
 It thrives in moist peat soil near streams and in the wetlands.
 For hobbyists and collectors, the cephalotus follicularis is usually grown in a terrarium for carnivorous plants in places with cold winters.

 This pitcher plant has very fragile root systems and does not like the roots being disturbed.
 Great care must be taken when transplanting this plant.
 In summer, the roots must not get heated up or dried up.

 In early spring, a tall stem will emerge from the centre of the crown to produce small white flowers at the end of the stalk.
-Although the flowers are self fertile, it is a good idea to do some pollinating with a small brush if you want to collect some cephalotus seeds.
+The stalk can grow up to 60 centimetres.
+The tiny flowers attract pollinators although the flowers are self fertile.
+If there are lack of pollinators, it is a good idea to do some pollinating with a small brush if you want to collect some cephalotus seeds.
 These seeds will germinate pretty fast if they are sown right away.

-Collecting cephalotus from the wild is prohibited.
+Collecting cephalotus from the wild is prohibited as these plants are protected species.
 Plant nurseries that sell these plants now propagate them using tissue culture methods.
 To find a cephalotus follicularis for sale in the nursery is just as rare as finding the plant in the wild, so if you happen to find Albany Pitcher Plants for sale in your local nursery, just buy one or more!
 That was what I did many years ago and now I have dozen of plants and propagating the cephalotus has become a hobby.

 © 2011 lady rain